Starcounter/Docs/guides/database/relations/README.md

 }
 ```

-In the code above, all instances of the class <code>Shares</code> has one reference to the person who owns the shares and one reference to the company of which the shares are issued.
-All instances of the <code>Person</code> class have a collection of all companies (<code>EquityPortfolio</code>) of which the person has shares, and all instances of the <code>Company</code> class have a collection of all persons (<code>ShareHolders</code>) which are shareholders of the company.
+In the code above, all instances of the class `Shares` has one reference to the person who owns the shares and one reference to the company of which the shares are issued.
+All instances of the `Person` class have a collection of all companies (`EquityPortfolio`) of which the person has shares, and all instances of the `Company` class have a collection of all persons (`ShareHolders`) which are shareholders of the company.